[Dragonfly]

 Installation is done by extracting the zip file.
 While Dragonfly can be installed anywhere, it is recommended to put it in the same directory as your game tutorial(s) will go.
 That way, the installation will work with the Makefile that comes with the Dragonfly tutorial.

-The first Saucer Shoot tutorial file is a basic "hello, world" for Dragonfly.
+The tutorials all open with a basic "hello, world" for Dragonfly.
 Running it successfully will verify that the development environment is set up properly.

 Download and extract the zip file.
 The zip file includes a Makefile that can be used for development.